-As usual things quieted down quickly come story time.
-One of the people that told a story last week made mention of 16 year old Shelby and how she is always so focused and attentive when they tell a story.
-The said it is amazing how much she conveys with her eyes.
-The look in her eyes encourages and inspires, saying volumes about her warm caring heart.
+As usual, things quieted down quickly come story time.
+One of the people who told a story last week made mention of 16-year-old Shelby and how she is always so focused and attentive when they tell a story.
+They said it is amazing how much she conveys with her eyes.
+The look in her eyes encourages and inspires, saying volumes about her warm, caring heart.

 The comment inspired James and Carolyn Craig to tell a story that took place many years ago in Northern Virginia.
 A man, covered with ice and snow, was about to freeze to death when he could not find a way to cross the river and get home.

 A large group of riders on horseback came galloping past him, but he waited until the last one before he asked for help crossing the river.
 The horseman helped the man get up on his horse and then took him across the knee-high river water which was starting to freeze over.
 The horseman not only carried the man across the river, but he also took him to his house which was a few miles beyond the river.

 The horseman asked him why he had not asked any of the other riders for help.
 The man replied he looked in each of their eyes, but it was only in his eyes he could see a caring heart.
 The man did not know that the horseman who took him across the river that night was the President of the United States, Thomas Jefferson.

 It was at this point that Dillard and Molly MacIntosh, who usually entertain everyone with the good-natured humor, said how the Lord instructs us how to live and shows us what is important through the use of our eyes, and His.
 They said for us to look up all the references to eyes in the Bible and we will have our eyes opened in a mighty way.